 Natural graphite was obtained in a mixture of mica, quartz, and silicates.
 The mixture was washed by flotation and heated with specific heat and hydrochloric acid and hydrofluoric acid in a vacuum.
 The residual silicon compounds precipitated as SiF4 molecules.
 Graphite is also made by heating silica with coke in an electric furnace at 2500 °C for about 24 hours.

 Natural allotrope like diamond uses in large quantities about 18 tones per year in industries and gems.
 Only small-size industrial diamonds are made synthetically by subjecting graphite to 125000 atm pressure and 3000K temperature.
 But if we use the metal chemical catalyst, the conversion is achieved at 70,000 atm pressure and 2000K temperature.

 Production of carbon black

-Carbon black prepared by incomplete thermodynamics combustion of hydrocarbon but activated carbon prepared by control pyrolysis of organic compounds like sawdust or coconut shell.
+Carbon black is prepared by incomplete thermodynamics combustion of hydrocarbon but activated carbon is prepared by control pyrolysis of organic compounds like sawdust or coconut shell.